uber-archive/lint-trap/README.markdown

 Usage
 -----

-    npm install --save-dev uber-lint
+    npm install --save-dev lint-trap
-    ./node_modules/.bin/uber-lint setup
-    npm run lint
+    ./node_modules/.bin/lint-trap .

 TODO
 ----

- - bin/
-   - map command line flags for each linter
+- Investigate which (if any) of the command line flags from each linter should be available in lint-trap
-   - standardize all linting output
- - lib/
-   - make separate rulesets for node env and browser env
- - test/
+- Project conversion helpers
-   - clone sirvice, bedrock and playdoh as fixtures (use commit hash)
+  - Find and consolidate all .ignore files as .lintignore
+    - jscs is a special case (`excludeFiles` in `.jscsrc`)
   - purge linter configuration and ignore files from repo
   - purge linter scripts from package.json
   - purge `jshintConfig` property from package.json if exists

- - When installed:
+- post-install script
-   - check if uber-lint has been installed in a project
-     - check if parent folder is `node_modules/`
-     - if so, check if parent of `node_modules/`
+  - check if lint-trap has been installed in a project by checking if parent folder is `node_modules/`, then checking if parent of `node_modules/` contains lint-trap in the `devDependencies` of the package.json file.
-       - a package.json and uber-lint is in the dev deps
-       - if so:
+    - If lint-trap has been installed:
-         - add .jshintrc, .eslintrc and .jscsrc to .gitignore
+      - add `.jshintrc`, `.eslintrc` and `.jscsrc` to `.gitignore`
-         - symlink those files to the ones in node_modules/uber-lint/lib/
-           - if project contains nodejs and browser javasript, symlink the correct jshintrc in the correct folders

- - Consolidate ignore files.

- - Support text editor linters by symlinking from project's root folder to linter configuration files in `./node_modules/uber-lint/`
+      - Support text editor linters by symlinking from project's root folder to linter configuration files in `./node_modules/lint-trap/lib/rc/`
+- JSON reporter
+- TAP reporter

 linters need to be run once per directory with unique rc files

 The only way to overwrite uber jshint, jscs and eslint rules is per file.
 If you want to overwrite it per project, file a github issue in this repo since this might be a use case or linting rule we should consider for inclusion in this project.

-JSON reporter
-TAP reporter

 Globals
 -------